brettcutt/the-chefs-desire/README.md

 ## UX
 ### Strategy
 - As a user I would expect to be able to view various recipes based on different categories e.g.(cuisine, allergens, ingredient)
-- As a user I would want to be able to create an account with my own username and password.
+- As a user I would want to be able to create an account with my own unique username and password.
-- As an account holder I would be expect to have a personal page where they can add my own recipes, see the recipes and delete or edit them.
+- As an account holder I would be expect to have a personal page where they can add my own recipes, see the recipes, edit the recipes and delete them.
 - As a user I would expect a recipe to display atleast a picture, its ingredients and instructions of how to make the recipe.
 - As a user I would like to judge the quality of a recipe on other users decisions.

 ### Existing Features
 ##### User registration and account
 - A user can create an account and have their own unique username.
-This username will be used to identify a recipe belonging to that user.
+This username will be used to log in and identify a recipe belonging to that user.

 ##### Header and Footer
 - The site name is displayed in the upper left hand corner of the page as a clickable logo that redirects to the home page.